 Your home is your largest investment, so you'll want to protect it with insurance.
 Sure, renters insurance was "highly recommended," but homeowners insurance is necessary to protect your investment, your belongings, and your mortgage.
 Most mortgage lenders require it.

 And lastly, you'll want to tuck away money each month for property taxes, which is usually a percentage of the assessed value of the land and the structures on it.
 These rates are highly localized, but the average household pays just over $2,000.
 Although property tax is generally billed annually or semiannually, many mortgage lenders require that money is put in escrow monthly for the tax.

 3. Don't Have Emergency Funds?
 Now is the Time!

-Having a stockpile of special emergency funds isn’t specific to homeowners, but it’s increasingly important.
-The bare minimum recommendation is to have at least three months of living expenses to fall back on — rent, food, utilities, and every other bill — but six months is better.
-Some even go so far as to recommend two years’ worth.
+Having a stockpile of special emergency funds isn't specific to homeowners, but it's increasingly important.
+The bare minimum recommendation before purchasing real estate in Fairview (or elsewhere) is to have at least three months of living expenses to fall back on — rent, food, utilities, and every other bill — but six months is better.
+Some even go so far as to recommend two years' worth.
 These funds will protect you in the event of job loss, appliance failure, or major medical bills.

 4. You are the Home Maintenance Crew